markBedoya/job-app-microservice/README.txt

   2. Run all services from docker containers [docker compose up -d] for all
       Note: Setup postgre DB is required for first time and steps are listed below.
   3. Run from Kubernetes files using minikube following the steps for "start k8s cluster" below.
+      Note: TODO - job/company/review have unknownHostException: postgres when connecting to postgres from k8 cluster.
       Note: service-registry, gateway-server, config-server are not required when running from k8 files as service discovery, gateway / load balancing, env configs are handled innately.